 - Death, unfortunately, is not uncommon in T-bone truck crashes.

-Your first priority after sustaining any such injury is getting to a doctor for medical attention and documentation of injuries resulting from the crash.
+Your first priority after sustaining any such injury is getting to a Minnesota car accident doctor for medical attention and documentation of injuries resulting from the crash.

-Have You Been Hurt in a Twin Cities T-Bone Truck Crash?
+Have You Been Hurt in a T-Bone Truck Crash?

 The first thing you need is medical attention, and the second thing is legal help.
-Our free referral service will find you the right local physician to treat your injuries, as well as an experienced local truck accident attorney to help you seek compensation for damages.
+Our free referral service will find you the right local physician to treat your pain, if your injuries fall outside the scope of what we're able to treat, as well as an experienced local truck accident attorney to help you seek compensation for damages.
 Contact us online or call 763-251-PAIN for a free consultation.
-Just one call puts you two steps closer to justice!